Trustworthy Transfer Learning: A Survey: Knowledge Trustworthiness

 \end{itemize}

-Fair transfer learning that integrates the aforementioned group fairness criteria has been studied in recent years~\shortcite{giguere2022fairness,dutt2024fairtune}.
-For example, \shortciteA{zemel2013learning} and \shortciteA{MadrasCPZ18} propose learning fair intermediate representations by encoding the data as accurately as possible while obscuring information about sensitive attributes.
+Fair transfer learning that integrates the aforementioned group fairness criteria has been studied in recent years~\cite{giguere2022fairness,dutt2024fairtune}.
+For example, \citet{zemel2013learning,MadrasCPZ18} propose learning fair intermediate representations by encoding the data as accurately as possible while obscuring information about sensitive attributes.
 They demonstrate the transferability of these fair representations across different tasks.
-Later, \shortciteA{SchrouffHKASOBR22} empirically investigate the connections between compound distribution shifts (e.g., the co-occurrence of demographic, covariate, and label shifts) and fairness transfer in real-world medical applications via a joint causal framework~\shortcite{mooij2020joint}.
-Furthermore, \shortciteA{chen2022fairness} provide a generic Lipshitz upper bound for group fairness when the underlying distribution shifts (e.g., covariate shift or label shift between source and target domains) are constrained.
-Specifically, most existing works~\shortcite{coston2019fair,biswas2021ensuring,zhao2024algorithmic} dive into understanding the transferability of fairness, by considering various learning scenarios based on the availability of class labels and sensitive attribute information in the target domain.
-Figure~\ref{fig:group_fairness} illustrates three scenarios for group fairness transfer when training data are available in the target domain.
-Another related scenario is the domain generalization~\shortcite{pham2023fairness} where no target samples are available during training.
+Later, \citet{SchrouffHKASOBR22} empirically investigate the connections between compound distribution shifts (e.g., the co-occurrence of demographic, covariate, and label shifts) and fairness transfer in real-world medical applications via a joint causal framework~\cite{mooij2020joint}.
+Furthermore, \citet{chen2022fairness} provide a generic Lipshitz upper bound for group fairness when the underlying distribution shifts (e.g., covariate shift or label shift between source and target domains) are constrained.
+Specifically, most existing works~\cite{coston2019fair,biswas2021ensuring,zhao2024algorithmic} dive into understanding the transferability of fairness, by considering various learning scenarios based on the availability of class labels and sensitive attribute information in the target domain.
+Fig.~\ref{fig:group_fairness} illustrates three scenarios for group fairness transfer when training data are available in the target domain.
+Another related scenario is the domain generalization~\cite{pham2023fairness} where no target samples are available during training.